solana-foundation/solana-improvement-documents/proposals/0153-elgamal-proof-program.md

 ## Alternatives Considered

 We can activate the ZK Token Proof program.
-However, as explained above, this is too specific to a particular application and also provides unnecessary burden to Solana validator clients as the program contains privacy related logic.
+However, as explained above, this is too specific to a particular application.

 We can deprecate the ZK Token Proof program.
 However, the program still contains useful zero-knowledge proofs that are very general and will benefit many